-Please consider the following before bringing a pet into your life:
+Please consider the following before completing our application and bringing a pet into your life:

 Adoption means to PERMANENTLY accept the new companion animal into one's life - which includes sickness and health, good times and bad, and through all of life's changes.
 Basset Hound Rescue of Ontario will take back any animal it has placed for any reason.
 Having said this, we do not like to see our bassets go through more upheaval than they have already, so we would like you to consider a few things before you adopt.

 Behavior problems are often cited as reasons for returns.
 In some cases, simple training techniques can be employed to change most troublesome behaviors.
 Some people relinquish their basset too soon because they have not been exposed to these simple training techniques to help them work through a trying situation.

 Adopters are encouraged to take their puppies and dogs to a basic canine obedience class.
 Doing so helps owner-dog communication, builds confidence and aids bonding.

 Be warned that living with a pet can get bumpy from time to time.
 While a dog can be capable of many wonderful things, they can also exhibit some not-so-wonderful behaviors usually at the most inconvenient time.

 A growl, snap, or bite can occur with ANY dog and one incident should not be grounds for divorce.
 Adopters are encouraged to recognize when this behavior happens and learn to deal with it before it becomes an issue.

 Likewise, an occasional house-soiling incident can be expected.
 Like you, your dog's body is subject to fluctuations that may mean an isolated instance of house soiling.
 In the case of any strange or different behavior by your dog, we ask that you contact us and your veterinarian.
 We can help get you and your dog back on track.